 3. What is your teaching philosophy?

-This childcare interview question will give you insight into how the person you are talking to will work on the floor.
+This childcare interview question and the candidate’s answer will give you insight into how the person you are talking to will work on the floor.
 Are they partial to a particular pedagogy or are they open to blending different styles?
-Teaching philosophies usually reflect how an educator will plan their lessons, organize a classroom, conduct documentation, and communicate with parents.
+Teaching philosophies usually reflect how an early childhood educator will plan their lessons, organize a classroom, conduct documentation, and communicate with parents.

-This is also a good time to set the tone and talk about your center’s philosophy.
+This is also a good time to set the tone and talk about the philosophy of your child care center.
 Will there be training if they are hired or is it a free-form approach where each educator has control over their own classroom?
 Setting clear expectations from the get-go is important so that everyone is on the same page.